 Collaborative games are aimed at encouraging stakeholders to collaborate with the intent of getting a common understanding of a problem or solution.
 Enterprise Architect has a Document Artifact that can be used to define the game, including its purpose, the process and the rules.
 The outcomes or decisions that result from running the game can either be entered into the document or modeled in a diagram.
-The outcomes can be sent to each participant using the Model Mail feature, and the element discussion facility can be used to discuss the outcomes and any actions that are required.
+The outcomes can be sent to each participant using the Model Mail feature, and the Discussions facility can be used to discuss the outcomes and any actions that are required.

 This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topic 'Business Modeling Tools'.
+The complete list of tools is available from the Help topic Guide to Business Analysis Tools.